 We may find it difficult to enroll patients in our clinical trials.
 For example, in our Phase 1/2 melanoma trial with our NY-ESO SPEAR T-cell, there was a delay in enrollment as a result of competition from other emerging therapies.
 Identifying and qualifying patients, including testing of patients for appropriate target peptides and HLA type, to participate in clinical trials of our SPEAR T-cells are critical to our success.
 The patient population in which any required peptide antigen is presented may be lower than expected which will increase the timescales required to find and recruit patients into the applicable clinical trial.
-For example, fewer patients expressing the required peptide antigens in the Company's NSCLC clinical trials with its NY-ESO SPEAR T-cell and MAGE-A10 SPEAR T-cell have been seen than anticipated.
 The timing of our clinical trials depends on the speed at which we can recruit patients to participate in testing our SPEAR T-cells.
 If patients are unwilling to participate in our trials because of negative publicity from adverse events or for other reasons, including competitive clinical trials for similar patient populations, negative results seen in competitive third party clinical trials utilizing similar cell therapy products, the timeline for recruiting patients, conducting trials and obtaining regulatory approval of potential products may be delayed or prevented.
 These delays could result in increased costs, delays in advancing our product development, delays in testing the effectiveness of our technology or termination of the clinical trials altogether.
 We may not be able to identify, recruit and enroll a sufficient number of patients, or those with required or desired characteristics to achieve sufficient diversity in a given trial in order to complete our clinical trials in a timely manner.
-Patient enrollment is affected by factors including:
+Successful execution of patient treatment and assessment of outcomes is affected by several factors including:

-- · eligibility criteria for the trial in question, in particular, presenting the correct HLA type and expression levels of the target antigen; - · ability to detect required expression levels of target antigens in any patient population; - ability to detect required target antigens in any patient population and to set detection levels at an appropriate level to facilitate patient recruitment; - · severity of the disease under investigation; - · design of the trial protocol; - size of the patient population; - · perceived risks and benefits of the SPEAR T-cell under trial; - · novelty of the SPEAR T-cell and acceptance by oncologists;
+- · eligibility criteria for the trial in question, in particular, presenting the correct HLA type and expression levels of the target antigen; - ability to detect required expression levels of target antigens in any patient population; - ability to detect required target antigens in any patient population and to set detection levels at an appropriate level to facilitate patient recruitment; - · severity of the disease under investigation and the type of patient being recruited into the clinical trial; - · design of the trial protocol; - · size of the patient population; - · perceived risks and benefits of the SPEAR T-cell under trial; - \cdot $\;$ novelty of the SPEAR T-cell and acceptance by oncologists; - · proximity and availability of clinical trial sites for prospective patients;

-- · proximity and availability of clinical trial sites for prospective patients; - · availability of competing therapies and clinical trials; - efforts to facilitate timely enrollment in clinical trials; - · patient referral practices of physicians; - changes in the underlying standard of care applicable or treatments available for the relevant indication for which a patient is being treated; and - · ability to monitor patients adequately during and after treatment.
+- · availability of competing therapies and clinical trials and ability to obtain patient insurance coverage; - efforts to facilitate timely enrollment in clinical trials and to provide manufactured product on a timely basis; - patient referral practices of physicians; - · changes in the underlying standard of care applicable or treatments available for the relevant indication for which a patient is being treated; and - · ability to monitor patients adequately during and after treatment, for example where patients decide not to attend follow-up appointments.